pmyla1/Genomic-Swamping-and-Introgression/README.md

 Additional *C. danica* and *Ionopsidium* Illumina paired-end sequencing data was provided by Yant (2024).
 The fastq.gz files from each population folder were investigated for sequencing quality and the presence of adapters utilising Fastqc and Multiqc.

-## Fastqc and Multiqc for sequencing quality control reports
+## FastQC and MultiQC for sequencing quality control reports

-The Multiqc report for the additional *Cochlearia danica* and *Ionopsidium* Illumina paired-end sequencing data provided by Yant (2024) can be accessed via the following link [INSERT LINK HERE].
+The MultiQC report for the additional *Cochlearia danica* and *Ionopsidium* Illumina paired-end sequencing data provided by Yant (2024) can be accessed via the following link [INSERT LINK HERE].

 An example command for producing a fastqc sequencing quality control report can be found below:
 ```